 Brookhaven Puppy . . .

-Please feel free to inquire in regards to our future plans.
+Please feel free to inquire in regards to our current and future plans.

 We do not have kennels, an operation or a business.